VarunSreenivasan16/CS766-Project/Web-App/README.md

 The app's backend is built using python and provides a web server hosted with python's flask framework.

-The frontend is built using a standard DHTML tech stack including HTML, CSS, JavaScript
+The frontend is built using a standard DHTML tech stack including HTML, CSS, JavaScript and libraries such as jQuery and Bootstrap.

 ## Local Setup & Deployment